 The Parliamentary Under-Secretary of State, Department of Health (Earl Howe): …The right reverend Prelate the Bishop of Chester rightly suggested that this is a global issue.
 I agree.
 We are, however, considered to be a leader in tobacco control internationally.
 The World Health Organisation has assessed us to be number one in Europe in this area, and through the Framework Convention on Tobacco Control we share this good practice as much as we can…

-On 30th July 2013, the Bishop of Chester, the Rt Revd Peter Forster, took part in the Committee Stage debate of the Government’s Energy Bill.
-He spoke in support of an amendment to the Bill tabled by Lord Cameron (moved by Lord Roper), which related to the regulation of domestic microhydro power.
-Following the debate on the amendment, it was wirthdawn by Lord Roper.
+On 19th November 2013, the Bishop of Chester, the Rt Revd Peter Forster, took part in the Report Stage of the Government’s Energy Bill.
+He spoke in support of a Government amendment regarding the power to modify energy supply licences in domestic supply contracts.
+The amendment was agreed to.